hemmecke/fricas-obsolete/src/doc/sphinx/source/install.rst

      sudo apt install texlive auctex dvipng

-In order to build the FriCAS User Guide (book.pdf), you also need the following LaTeX packages (which are all available from CTAN_
+In order to build the FriCAS User Guide (book.pdf), you also need the following LaTeX packages (which are all available from CTAN_).
 ::

    amsmath